 The Thai Pavilion at the Expo 2012, Yeosu portrays the stories of the Thai seas with graceful designs of foamy waves and the Thai culture.
 Three leading characters from Thailand’s epic literature, Phra Aphaimani, including Sutsakorn, the Dragon-horse and the Mermaid, serve as the pavilion’s hosts to take visitors on journeys through spectacular seascapes which showcase the richness and beauty of Thailand’s seas.

-Ranked by the South Korean press as one of the must-visit pavilions, the Thailand Pavilion at the expo has been attracting many visitors.
-With such positive reception, the Thai Pavilion aims to become one of the top five most visited pavilions.
+Ranked by the South Korean press as one of the must-visit pavilions, the Thailand Pavilion at the Expo 2012, Yeosu has been attracting many visitors.
+With such positive reception, the Thai Pavilion aims to become one of the top five most visited pavilions in the Expo 2012 Yeosu.
 Other pavilions which are stirring the interest of the expo’s visitors are those from South Korea, China, Italy, USA and Germany.

-The expo is held on 25 hectares of land in South Korea’s ocean resort and tourist city of Yeosu and is open to the public from May 12 - August 12.
+The Expo 2012, Yeosu is held on 25 hectares of land in South Korea’s ocean resort and tourist city of Yeosu and is open to the public during 12 May – 12 August 2012.
 The official mascots of the exposition are “Yeony”, a small blue plankton, representing the abundant sea, and Suny, an orange plankton, symbolizing the living creatures in the marine and coastal ecosystems.